KMFDM (1984-1999, 2002-present): a Industrial Metal band from Hamburg, Germany.

-They made their debut with an anonymously titled German only released album in 1986 with the follow-up, What Do You Know Deutschland?, in 1988.
-They would then become a part of the expanding 'Wax Trax' label empire, a company who boasted the likes of Revolving Cocks and Ministry in its catalogue.
+KMFDM made their debut with an anonymously titled German only released album in 1986 with the follow-up, What Do You Know Deutschland?, in 1988.
+They would then become a part of the expanding 'Wax Trax' label empire, a company who boasted the likes of Revolting Cocks and Ministry in its catalogue.
 Don't Blow Your Top (1988) and UAIOE (1989) would soon follow.
-Their pounding beats and chugging guitars played in a nihilistic minimalist fashion got them a wider audience for the follow up succession of releases including Naive (1990), Money (1992), Sucks (1993) featuring Svet Am and Mark Durante replacing Watts (and adding a new character), Angst (1993) and Nihil (1995).
+Their pounding beats and chugging guitars played in a nihilistic minimalist fashion got them a wider audience for the follow up succession of releases including Naive (1990), Money (1992), and Sucks (1993) featuring Svet Am and Mark Durante replacing Watts (and adding a new character).
+Angst (1993) and Nihil (1995) followed.

 After signing to 'TVT', the home of Nine Inch Nails, and now at the top of their popularity as the Industrial movement washed ashore into America they would release Xtort in 1996 to be followed by Symbols in 1997, but in a sudden twist of fate they bade farewell with the aptly titled Adios in 1999.

 After the group disbanded, Schulz and Esch formed the band Slick Idiot, while Konietzko and Skold regrouped as MDFMK, adding singer Lucia Cifarelli to form a trio.
 MDFMK released one self-titled album with 'Republic/Universal Records', and toured North America.

 Konietzko announced the return of KMFDM in early 2001, due to "public demand", with Skold, Cifarelli, and former collaborators Watts and Rieflin joining him in the studio to release Attak (2002).